jenglezou/QAWTechTest/README.md

 Developed as a webdriverio jasmine test running on chrome using selenium_standalone.

 # General Comments
-The test was described as a BDD feature using a Gherkin-style syntax and implemented as a Jasmine test specification.
+The test was described as a BDD feature using a Gherkin-style syntax and has been implemented here as a Jasmine test specification.

 Some issues were encountered during the development of even such a simple example:
 - Installation of Java was required by the Selenium driver